xpack-3rd-party/raspberrypi-pico-sdk-xpack/README.md

-# A source xPack with the Raspberry Pi Pico SDK
+# A source library xPack with the Raspberry Pi Pico SDK

 The project is hosted on GitHub as [xpack-3rd-party/raspberrypi-pico-sdk-xpack](https://github.com/xpack-3rd-party/raspberrypi-pico-sdk-xpack).